 Ready to Take the Next Step?

-- Estimate Your Rating Now: Use the Woobie.io VA Disability Calculator to get a clear picture of your potential combined rating based on the VA’s formula.
+- Estimate Your Rating Now: Use the Woobie.io VA Disability Calculator to see a picture of your potential combined rating based on current clinical formulas.

 Calculate Your Estimated VA Rating Instantly!

 Disclaimer: This article provides general information for educational purposes and is not legal or medical advice.
-The Woobie.io VA Disability Calculator provides an estimate based on user input and the VA’s calculation method; only the Department of Veterans Affairs can issue an official disability rating.
+Woobie.io provides independent medical evaluations and nexus letters based on clinical judgment; we do not assist with the preparation, filing, submission, or tracking of VA claims.
+Our fees are for medical services only and are not contingent on claim outcomes.
+Only the Department of Veterans Affairs can issue an official disability rating.